Helix-ex/design-docs/README.md

 The funding proxy is awrapper around the `landlord` smart contract and provides its services via a [rest api](https://app.swaggerhub.com/apis/MUHAREM_2/funding-proxy_api/).
 It facilitates the registration of new users (which includes the allocation of segregated funding wallet addresses), the retrieval of user data and the management of user email addresses.

-Please note that the `funding-proxy` service will have a copy of the user data in its encrypted database.
-The canister's copy will be regarded as the master record however.
+Please note that the `funding-proxy` service has a copy of the user data in its encrypted database.
+The canister's copy is regarded as the master record however.

 [API docs](https://app.swaggerhub.com/apis/MUHAREM_2/funding-proxy_api/)